Frequently Asked Questions

 - Do we price match?

-Our staff is highly qualified with our injectors and laser specialists having a minimum of 10 years of experience but we focus on providing quality at a competitive price.
-In many cases we can price match local offers within a 10 mile radius.
+Our staff is highly qualified with our injectors and laser specialists having up to 21 years of experience; however, we focus on providing quality at a competitive price.
+In many cases we can price match local offers within a 15-mile radius.